Pav0l/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` returns every item (that meets some rule, if it's specified in the forEach cb) as a single item `.map` returns new array leaving the original array untouched

 2. What is the difference between a function and a method?

+Methods are functions declared inside objects.

 3. What is closure?

+Closure is a concept, where a nested functions have acces to variables declared outside those functions (a child function has access to variables declared in parent function).

 4. Describe the four rules of the 'this' keyword.

+I. Default (window) binding - when the function (containing `this`) is in global scope, `this` is binded to the window object.
+II.
+Implicit binding - If an object contains a reference to a function in its scope, and when calling the function is preceded by the object reference (i.e.: obj.function()), than this object should be used for the functions `this` binding (i.e.: this = obj).
+The object in implicit binding have to contain a reference in itself to the function!
+III.
+Explicit binding - happens with methods `.call()`, `.apply()`, `.bind()` which take an object as parameters.
+These objects are explicitly binded to the `this`.
+IV.
+Binding with the `new` keyword makes a function call a constructor call.
+When a function is invoked with constructor call a new object is created (constructed) and set as `this` binding for that function call.

 5. Why do we need super() in an extended class?

+With `super()` we access and call methods and properties on the parent object(class).

 ### Git Set up